boyter/cs/README.md

 active bugs

-search for $ cs ß and observe too much highlighted maybe related to the previous does not load binary files in to be searched search for cs --hidden --no-gitignore --no-ignore 英文 has highlight issues
+does not load binary files in to be searched search for cs --hidden --no-gitignore --no-ignore 英文 has highlight issues